Marsha Mason

 Marsha Mason (born April 3, 1942) is an American actress and theatre director.
 She has been nominated four times for the Academy Award for Best Actress for her performances in Cinderella Liberty (1973), The Goodbye Girl (1977), Chapter Two (1979), and Only When I Laugh (1981).
 The first two also won her Golden Globe Awards.
 She was married for 10 years (1973–1983) to the playwright and screenwriter Neil Simon, who wrote all but the first film cited above, in addition to several others in which she starred.

 Mason's film debut was in the 1966 film Hot Rod Hullabaloo.
 Her other films include Blume in Love (1973), The Cheap Detective (1978), Max Dugan Returns (1983), Heartbreak Ridge (1986), Stella (1990) and Drop Dead Fred (1991).
 On television, she appeared in the soap opera Love of Life (1971–72) and received a Primetime Emmy Award nomination for her recurring role on the sitcom Frasier (1997–98).

 She has also had an extensive career on stage, making her Broadway debut as a replacement in the comedy Cactus Flower in 1968.
 She starred in a 1999 revival of The Prisoner of Second Avenue in London, and received a Grammy nomination for Best Comedy Album for the 2000 recording.
 In 2006, she starred in the American premiere production of Hecuba at the Chicago Shakespeare Theater.
 Her other Broadway credits include The Night of the Iguana (1996), Steel Magnolias (2005), and Impressionism (2009).

-Mason guest starred in Madam Secretary (2015–16) and The Good Wife (2016), and has had recurring roles on the ABC sitcom The Middle from 2010 to 2017 and the Netflix series Grace and Frankie from 2016 until its conclusion in 2022.
+Mason guest starred in Madam Secretary (2015–16) and The Good Wife (2016), and had recurring roles on the ABC sitcom The Middle from 2010 to 2017 and the Netflix series Grace and Frankie from 2016 until its conclusion in 2022.

 Career

 After seeing her 1973 film debut in Blume in Love, Neil Simon cast Mason in his Broadway play The Good Doctor.
 Shortly afterwards, Mason and Simon, a widower, fell in love and got married.
-That same year, Mason co-starred opposite James Caan in the 20th Century Fox film Cinderella Liberty, which netted her an Oscar nomination for Best Actress.
-In 1977, Mason's performance in Simon's smash hit film, The Goodbye Girl, won her a second Best Actress Academy Award nomination.
-In 1979, Simon successfully cast Mason as Jennie MacLaine in the screen adaptation of his hit play Chapter Two, which was based on Mason's relationship with Simon up to their marriage.
-The film proved to be another big hit, garnering her a third Oscar nomination for Best Actress.
+That same year, Mason played pool-hustling hooker Maggie Paul alongside James Caan in the 20th Century Fox film Cinderella Liberty, for which she received her first Academy Award nomination.
+In 1977, Mason's performance as former Broadway dancer Paula McFadden in Simon's smash hit film, The Goodbye Girl, netted her a second Academy Award nomination.
+In 1979, Simon successfully cast Mason as the vivacious, recent-divorced actress Jennie MacLaine in the screen adaptation of his hit play Chapter Two, which was based on Mason's relationship with Simon up to their marriage.
+The film proved to be another big hit, garnering her a third Academy Award nomination.